LA art + music community.

 We want to change the way you’re consuming art.
 One of our larger initiatives is to make art more approachable and accessible to the public.
 We don’t believe art should only be on view during weekday business hours or–even scarier–“by appointment only”.
 Similarly, we don’t believe art should be viewed in a quiet, sterile environment at all.
 We want to bring a unique experience to the people and create an atmosphere to bring people together, encourage conversation and build a community.
 To us, this means combining art with live music, readings, etc., hosting events on weekend nights when more people can attend, and having a lively bar serving up drinks–just like a party–the way art should be.

 We also want to make art shows as easy and enjoyable as possible for the artists themselves.
 We feel group shows are best on a smaller scale, so nothing feels oversaturated or truncated, and each artists has their space to shine.
 We also want to keep vendor/space fees at a minimum, and we NEVER want to take cuts of artists’ sales.
 This often means paying more for the right gallery space that won’t take cuts from artists either.

 We hosted our first two-night group art event Introspect in April of 2018, and we considered it to be a huge success (see more for yourself here).
 We’d like to gather the funding to host and curate regular, thematic group art shows and multimedia events, plus create printed companion art books for each show.
 The funding will go towards space rental, merchandise printing costs and paying our live performers, event photographers and lovely bartenders.

-We’re 100% independent and funded by our readers, so any donation helps us reach our goals!
+We’re 100% independent and funded by our readers + the community, so any donation helps us reach our goals.
 We hope to help expand the amazing community of artists and musicians in LA and bring new discoveries to our readers.
 Thanks so much for your continued support!